Version 5 of the WAW (Who Are We?) story

 Yes, God is proactively rescuing the human race.
 He isn’t angrily keeping score and reacting to what we do.

 Yes, God’s whole plan revolves around Jesus, the Rescuer who shows us what mercy looks like and what it costs.

-Yes, Jesus has put his Spirit, life, and power into me, plugging me into the Forgiveness Tribe that goes all the way back to Abraham.
+Yes, Jesus has put his Spirit, life, and power into me, plugging me into the Mercy Tribe that goes all the way back to Abraham.